Pigeon River Chicken

 - Oil for deep-fat frying

-- In a large resealable plastic bag, combine the yogurt, pepper sauce and 3 teaspoons salt.
-Add chicken; seal bag and turn to coat.
-Refrigerate 8 hours or overnight.
+- In a large bowl, combine the yogurt, pepper sauce and 3 teaspoons salt.
+Add chicken; turn to coat.
+Cover and refrigerate 8 hours or overnight.

 - Drain chicken, discarding marinade.
 In a shallow bowl, mix flour and seasonings.
 Add chicken, a few pieces at a time, and toss to coat; shake off excess.
 Transfer to a 15x10x1-in. pan; let stand 20 minutes.

 - In a Dutch oven or other deep skillet, heat 1/2 in. of oil over medium heat to 350°.
-Fry chicken, uncovered, 7-8 minutes per side or until coating is dark golden brown and meat is no longer pink, turning occasionally.
+Fry chicken, uncovered, until coating is dark golden brown and meat is no longer pink, 7-8 minutes per side, turning occasionally.
 Drain on paper towels.
-Yield: 12 servings.